Totolapan: Attractions

 There are several tourist attractions in Totalapan.
 The Ecological Park Los Venados (the deer) is in the community of Nepopualco.
 The hill of Santa Barbara is an excellent option for quiet walks during the day.
 This provides an excellent view of the town and was used as a lookout post during the Revolution.
-The hill of el Aljibe, which means "place where water is stored", is interned in the mountain.
+The hill of el Aljibe, which means "place where water is stored", is interred in the mountain.
 When people decide to visit this second hill, they can see ravines and fields.
 This involves a 40-minute walk to a cave which includes a cave with a cistern.
 A ceremony is held here every May 3.

 There are also several colonial-era chapels.
 San Miguel y Santiago is in the town of Nepopualco, San Agustín is in Tepetlixpita, San Sebastián in the town of La Cañada, San Pablo in San Miguel, and ruins of the chapel of La Asunción are in Ahuatlán.

 The main attraction is the Ex-Convento de San Guillermo de Abad, which dates from 1534 by Fray Jorge de Ávila of the order of the Augustinians and is part of the Monasteries on the slopes of Popocatépetl World Heritage Site.
 The monastery has an atrium designed for large processions.
 There are three posa chapels, including one attached to the main church, built for unbaptized Indians.
 The convent itself was built on a single floor, made of stone.
 It has a barrel vault, its facade is formed by a molded semicircular arch limited by two circular pilasters.
 The church has a wide altar with the image of San Guillermo.
 It also has several simulated monograms and ashlars, or carved stones.
 This is the only 16th-century convent with this type of decoration.
 The site is also unique because it is one of few that still includes the original garden area intact.
 The paintings in the interior of the church as well as the red geometric figures are well-preserved.
 The building has a great vaulted peak.
-Outise the stucco facade was engraved with monograms and a stone carved with Christ.
+Outside, the stucco facade was engraved with monograms and a stone carved with Christ.
 The side chapels include the original altars.
 There are two oil paintings reflecting the life of Fray Antonio de Roa.
 On the south side of the church, there is a large door that leads to the cloister of the convent.
 There is a painting that represents San Cristóbal.
 In the same area you can see paintings such as St. Augustine, works with plants, and other geometric motifs.